basysKom/basyskom_toolbox/003_tool.ci_keeps_your_project_healthy.md

 ## Goals

-Ensure that the code base stays healthy.
+Ensure that your code base stays healthy.
 Make sure it compiles (for all relevant configurations) and checks are run in a consistent way.

 ## Description